 The proposed new building is three stories tall with interior access for the climate-controlled storage units.
-The design utilizes decorative arches along the ground floor walls and small cornices at the corners of the building.
-The north (front) side of the building is the most architecturally interesting side, as it has eight regularly spaced windows and a large two-story glass storefront feature on its second and third floors.
-The sides and rear of the building are plainer, with few windows although the decorative arches and accent bands continue.
-Access to the building will be through one main entrance on the west side of the building, sheltered by a canopy supported by two pillars.
+Architecture for this building was originally reviewed by the Planning Board at the hearing on September 13, 2007.
+The case was continued for three weeks to allow the applicant to improve the architecture.
+The revised architecture utilizes colored split-face concrete masonry on the ground level and EIFS on the higher levels.
+Both the masonry and EIFS areas feature differently-colored wall panels, brick patterning, and accent bands in order to provide visual interest.
+The north (front) side of the building also has a large two-story storefront window on the second and third floors.
+Access to the building will be through one main entrance on the west side of the building, sheltered by a canopy.